oxidane/tmuxomatic/README.md

 ## Introduction

-Not long after I installed tmux, I became frustrated with the needless complexity and inflexibility of existing session managers.
-From the ridicuous amounts of documentation and interface options, to the expectation that panes should be defined by a complicated nesting of splits and sizing.
-I wanted something simple, flexible, and so easy that anybody could use it to tremendous advantage after seeing just one example.
-Something that empowers me and gets out of my way.
+Existing session managers for tmux are needlessly complex and inflexible.
+From the ridiculous amount of documentation and interface options, to the expectation that panes should be defined by a complicated nesting of splits and sizing.
+I wanted a session manager that's flexible and powerful, yet so easy that anybody could use it after seeing just one example.
+Something that empowers and gets out of the way.

 Enter tmuxomatic.
-It uses the **windowgram**, a totally new approach to tmux sessions.
+It uses the **windowgram**, a new approach to tmux sessions.
 The windowgram is a rectangle comprised of alphanumeric characters (0-9, a-z, A-Z).
-Each character identifies the shape and position of one pane (up to 62 panes per window).
-It should take only one example to illustrate the tremendous simplicity and flexibility the windowgram has to offer:
+Each character identifies the shape and position of a pane (up to 62 panes per window).
+It should take only one example to illustrate the simplicity and flexibility the windowgram has to offer:

-	window my_example       # <-- A new window begins like this, spaces in names are acceptable
+	window an_example       # <-- A new window begins like this, spaces in names are acceptable

 	HHHOOOOOVVVVXXXXAAAA    # <-- This is a windowgram, it defines shapes and positions of panes HHHOOOOOTTTTXXXXAAAA    # <-- You make your own, any size and arrangement, 62 panes maximum